Flexible Bayesian Nonlinear Model Configuration

-Examples~\ref{Ex:Kepler} and~\ref{Ex:JupiterMass} (presented in Appendix~\ref{ap:furtherexamp}) are based on data sets describing physical parameters of newly discovered exoplanets.
-The data were originally collected and continues to be updated by Hanno Rein at the Open Exoplanet Catalogue GitHub (\url{https://github.com/OpenExoplanetCatalogue/}) repository~\citep{exocat}.
+Example~\ref{Ex:Kepler} and the example in Appendix~\ref{Ex:JupiterMass} are based on data sets describing physical parameters of newly discovered exoplanets.
+The data were originally collected and continues to be updated by Hanno Rein at the Open Exoplanet Catalogue GitHub (\url{https://github.com/OpenExoplanetCatalogue/}) repository~\cite{exocat}.
 The input covariates include planet and host star attributes, discovery methods, and dates of discovery.
-We use a subset of $n = 223$ samples containing all planets with no missing values to rediscover two basic physical laws which involve some non-linearities.
+We use a subset of $n = 223$ samples containing all planets with no missing values to rediscover two basic physical laws which involve some nonlinearities.
 We compare the performance of BGNLM when running different numbers of parallel threads.
-We also compare BGNLM to a symbolic regression approach~\citep{koza1994genetic}, implemented in the Python library \texttt{gplearn}.
+For the Kepler's third law, we also compare BGNLM to a symbolic regression approach~\cite{koza1994genetic}, implemented in the Python library \texttt{gplearn}.